sampersand/knight/specs.md

 - ASCII characters `0x21` (`!`) through `0x7e` (`~`)

 ### Conversions
--**numeric**: In numeric contexts, all leading whitespace (see [Whitespace](#whitespace) for details) shall be stripped.
+- **numeric**: In numeric contexts, all leading whitespace (see [Whitespace](#whitespace) for details) shall be stripped.
 An optional `-` may then appear to force the number to be negative.
 Then, as many consecutive digits as possible are read, and then interpreted as if it were a number literal.
 In regex terms, It would be capture group of `^\s*(-?\d*)`.
 Note that if no valid digits are found after stripping whitespace and the optional `-`, the number `0` shall be used.
 - **string**: In string contexts, the string itself is returned.
 - **boolean**: In boolean contexts, nonempty strings shall become `TRUE`, whereas empty strings shall become `FALSE`.